Louriz/C4.5-Off-centred-entropy-Python/README.md

-This command runs decision-tree.py with btrain.csv as the training set, 'winner' as the classifier, datatypes.csv as the datatypes file, bvalidate.csv as the validation file, pruning enabled, and printing enabled.
-Testing is not enabled for this run
+This command runs decision-tree.py with btrain.csv dataets.
+Here we apply the cross validation with 10 folds.
+Pruning is enabled.